jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

         to work with a range of opensource software (Get that Linux feeling - on Windows):< http://cygwin.com/>

-3. Installling Python 3 on Mac OSX (Mac comes with 2.7 installed, but it is easy to add the latest release of version 3):
+3. Installing Python 3 on Mac OSX (Mac comes with 2.7 installed, but it is easy to add the latest release of version 3):
     <https://docs.python.org/3/using/mac.html>

 4. Both versions of Python normally come preinstalled on Linux: